drawingjourney/drawingjourney.github.io/_posts/2017-12-25-new-years-resolutions.md

 ambitious goals in different areas of my life, like fitness, personal finance and self-development, with unambigious and clear criteria for success.
-Unfortunately this didn't accomplish much other than generating an impressively diverse list of missed targets.
+Unfortunately this didn't accomplish much other than generating an impressive list of things I *didn't* do.

 So, for this year I decided to be a bit more realistic and double down on something I really care about --- art --- and focus less on other